 A PASSION FOR INQUIRY

-Julie Coiro and Renee Hobbs created the Summer Institute in Digital Literacy in 2013, helping support the lifelong learning needs of K-12 teachers, college and university faculty, librarians, community leaders and media professionals.
+Ten years ago, Julie Coiro and Renee Hobbs created the Summer Institute in Digital Literacy, helping support the lifelong learning needs of K-12 teachers, college and university faculty, librarians, community leaders and media professionals.

 Julie Coiro is an expert on online reading comprehension, online inquiry pedagogies and teacher professional development in digital literacy.
 As a Professor of Education at the University of Rhode Island, she co-directs the PhD in Education program and the Graduate Certificate in Digital Literacy.
 Julie was awarded the International Literacy Association's Computers in Reading Research Award in 2015 and the inaugural Erwin Zolt Digital Literacy Game Changers in 2018.
 Her new co-authored book, From Curiosity to Deep Learning: Personal Digital Inquiry in Grades K-5 was recently published with Stenhouse.
 You can learn more about Julie’s publications at her Academia website.